 AR & VR market

-The estimates augured happy days for the software and equipment editors of VRs and ARs.
-Indeed, the global industry could represent more than 80 billion dollars by 2025, reckons Goldman Sachs.
+The estimates augured happy days for the software editors of VRs and ARs, as well as equipment designers.
+Indeed, the VR market could reach a value close to $115 billion by 2030.

-The distribution would be $35 billion allocated to software publishers and $45 billion allocated to virtual reality equipment manufacturers.
+The distribution would be 40% attributable to software publishers and 60% attributable to virtual reality equipment manufacturers.

 The widespread adoption of VR seems to have been preordained